Nour2912/weather-app/README.md

-Weather App project

-My first weather app
+# Overview
+This Weather Flutter application provides weather in a simple ui for users , Just enter nay city's name and the app will fetch the weather for you.

+## APP Preview